It’s our people that make us stand out

-Noah is a Partner and international government specialist.
-He is an experienced strategic communications counselor who leads positioning and reputation campaigns for advocacy organizations, companies, and international governments.
+Noah is an experienced communications counselor who leads positioning and reputation campaigns for advocacy organizations, companies, and international governments.

-He has been heavily involved in developing and overseeing branding, digital platforms, public relations, and advocacy initiatives; cultivating media relationships; serving as a spokesperson; and advising leadership at the highest levels.
+He has been heavily involved in developing and managing branding, digital platforms, public relations, and advocacy initiatives; cultivating media relationships; serving as a spokesperson; and advising leadership at the highest levels.

-Prior to joining Portland he served as Vice President of Public Affairs for the Association of Private Sector Colleges and Universities.
+Prior to joining Portland he served as Vice President of Public Affairs for a higher education trade association in Washington, DC.